Witte Software® https://www.modbustools.com

 Add a CRC or LRC to the end of the input string.

-When using the test center you may want to disable communication from other windows.
-Check the "Read/Write disable" check box in "Read/Write Definition" dialog.
+Optionally disable communication from other windows when using Test Center Check the "Read/Write disable" check box in "Read/Write Definition" dialog.
 Setup→Read/Write Definition.

 Comments start with two forward slashes (//).